 - Sneddon LU et al. (2014): Defining and assessing animal pain

-- An in-tank method of anaesthesia with MS222 is described in the paper Individual Monitoring of Immune Response in Atlantic Salmon Salmo salar following Experimental Infection with Infectious Salmon Anaemia Virus (ISAV) published by Collet et al. in September 2015
+- An in-tank method of anaesthesia with MS222 is described in the paper Individual Monitoring of Immune Response in Atlantic Salmon Salmo salar following Experimental Infection with Infectious Salmon Anaemia Virus (ISAV) (Collet et al., 2015)

 - Goodman G (2009): Guidelines for anaesthesia and analgesia of fish.
 A presentation at Norecopa's international consensus meeting on Harmonisation of the Care and Use of Fish in Research.

 - Horsberg TE (2005) Anaesthesis and humane killing, proceedings from a meeting.

 - Kiessling A (2005) The use of anaesthetics and analgesics to implement the 3 R's: practical examples, proceedings from a meeting.